Searching for dark jets with displaced vertices using weakly supervised machine learning: Summary and conclusions

 We tested this procedure on simulated events with a set of toy dark sector scenarios.
 We showed that the vertex features can be good discriminators between heavy flavor quark jets and dark jets.
 We demonstrated a concrete example of a search for resonant dark jet pairs with displaced vertices.
-The search is conducted in the form of a bumphunt where different mass hypotheses are tested separately.
+The search is conducted in the form of a bump hunt where different mass hypotheses are tested separately.
 We presented a detailed analysis of the example of a 2~TeV resonance.
-The resonance mass hypothesis was incorporated in the weak classifier -- only jets coming from events within the signal region in invariant mass were candidates to be assigned the signal-rich label.
+The resonance mass hypothesis was incorporated in the weak classifier---only jets coming from events within the signal region in invariant mass were candidates to be assigned the signal-rich label.
 After training the NNs and applying them to simulated data, the significance of the bump was estimated for different NN selection efficiencies.
-The semi-supervised classifier succeeded in learning from auxiliary features specific to the signal that was present in the data for signal fractions as small as $0.1\%$.
+The semisupervised classifier succeeded in learning from auxiliary features specific to the signal that was present in the data for signal fractions as small as $0.1\%$.

-However, at least for the range of examples we examined, the sensitivity of our machine learning method turned out to be comparable (with the details of the comparison depending on the model) to what can be achieved by using the object multiplicity variable, which by itself is a search that has never been done and is worth pursuing.
+However, at least for the range of examples we examined, the sensitivity of our machine learning method turned out to be comparable (with the details of the comparison depending on the model) to what can be achieved by using the number of objects in the two jets, which by itself is a search that has never been done and is worth pursuing.
 One cause of the NN not offering a big advantage is the low signal fractions.
-The discrimination power of CWoLa often deteriorates with decreasing signal fraction while a cut on multiplicity is unaffected.
+The discrimination power of CWoLa often deteriorates with decreasing signal fraction while a cut on the number of objects in the jets is unaffected.
 The effective signal fraction can always be increased by tightening the thresholds of the weak classifier.
-However, this comes at the cost of less events available for training the NN.
+However, this comes at the cost of fewer events available for training the NN.
 Therefore, this method might improve as more data is collected and available for analysis.

 It could be interesting to extend this method to dark sectors with promptly decaying dark hadrons, where a very different set of features and different backgrounds will be relevant.
-Another interesting direction would be to consider non-resonant dijet production, where the Tag N' Train method naturally remains applicable.
+Another interesting direction would be to consider nonresonant dijet production, where the Tag N' Train method naturally remains applicable.

 \acknowledgments